-A lot of people are looking at the Fediverse as an alternative to Twitter these days.
+A lot of people are once again looking at the Fediverse as an alternative to Twitter these days.
 Well, more accurately, a lot of people are looking at Mastodon as an alternative, and Mastodon's part of a much larger ecosystem of interconnected social media sites and services called the Fediverse.
 But Mastodon's getting the most attention, because it's got the biggest installed base and a lot of similarities to Twitter, so that's what I'm going to focus on in this post.

-Hera's some of the reasons why the instance you're on has a big effect on your experience.
-For example:
+Hera's some of the reasons why the instance you're on has such a big effect on your experience:

-- Instance admins' policies and moderation choices set the norms of the site. @RadioAngel@sunbeam.city points out, moderation can be extremely bad to non-existent on the bigger instances – and a lack of training and rules for moderators can lead to entire instances turning into a dumpster fire overnight.
-And people of color on instances that aren't well-moderated have a much higher risk of being targeted for harassment (and are less likely to get quick help when it happens), and often have to deal with a lot more of Mastodon's endemic reply gus and "HOA racism".
+- Instance admins' policies and moderation choices set the norms of the site.
+As @RadioAngel@sunbeam.city points out, moderation can be extremely bad to non-existent on the bigger instances – and a lack of training and rules for moderators can lead to entire instances turning into a dumpster fire overnight.
+People of color and women on instances that aren't well-moderated face a higher risk of being targeted for harassment (and are less likely to get quick help when it happens), and often have to deal with a lot more of Mastodon's endemic reply gus and "HOA racism".

 - An instance's "local" timeline (showing all the posts accounts on an instance make) is a good way of finding new people to follow, so it can make sense to choose something that matches your interests (like mastodon.art, fosstodon.social, hci.social, infosec.exchange, social.coop) or physical location (like sfba.social or wien.rocks).
 Less positively, for huge sites like mastodon.social, the "local" timeline has so much activity that most people find it a not-very-useful firehose.
 Worse, if you choose an instance that's mostly white techbros, then that's who you'll mostly be exposed to.